- Do candidates take all three papers on a computer?

 At the end of the practical test instead of 'pens down': "Log out from the computer and hands off keyboards and mice, you are no longer allowed to work or send any further work to the printer".

-Any work sent to the printer during the 2.5 hour practical test can continue to come out of the printer after the practical test, but no new work or corrected work can be sent to the printer.
+Any work sent to the printer during the practical test time can continue to come out of the printer after the practical test, but no new work or corrected work can be sent to the printer.
+For practical tests, the total practical test time including sending work to the printer is 2hr 15 minutes.

 Each candidate must have access to a printer throughout the 0417 ICT practical tests.
 This can either be individual printers or networked printer (if you use a network printer, candidates must not be able to access the Internet, email, shared folders or other candidate’s work).
 Whichever approach you take, you should have a contingency printer, in case the main printer has technical issues during the practical tests.
 Candidates should print as soon as the question paper instructs them to, so that you try to prevent a backlog of printing towards the end of the exam.